Which Key Does Your Ioniq Use?

-Same proximity design but with remote start and a dedicated hatch release button.
-Later models may also support Hyundai's Digital Key through your phone, but the physical fob is still your primary key.
+Same proximity design as the earlier fob but adds remote start and a dedicated hatch release.
+Some later models also support Hyundai's phone-based digital key, though the physical fob remains your primary key.

-Identical in design to the standard 2017 Ioniq fob.
-Three buttons, push-button start, standard emergency blade tucked inside.
+Matches the standard 2017 Ioniq fob exactly.
+Three buttons, push-button start, and the same emergency blade inside.
+Nothing unusual about this one.

-Five-button fob with remote start capability.
-Uses Hyundai's advanced smart key immobilizer system.
-Some years on this variant require dealer server access for programming.
+Five-button fob with remote start capability and Hyundai's advanced factory immobilizer.
+Some model years on this variant require server access during programming, which goes beyond a simple key cut.

-Hyundai Ioniq Key Pricing in San Diego County
+Ioniq Key Problems San Diego Drivers Run Into

 Key Fob Battery Drain